TheDinner22/RIAT/README.md

 - needed custom build tool for a project

+## what is it (short version)?

+In the lib/config.ts file, set which directories you want to be watched.

 ## about

 - no npm dependencies (wont kill children of children LLL)

 - pass args to dist/index.js (after passing dir to watch and file to run and path the .tsconfig relative to dist/index.js)

-## probably only works on linux
+## probably only works (well) on linux

 - sorry if i end up needing to run code on windows ill make one for there

 - reason it only works on linux is that fs.watch has recusive options on windows/mac but not on linux this menas I had to implement my own recursive logic and so this prolly wont work on windows/mac

-- if it does it will probably be inefficent/slow compared to using recursive flag
+- it will probably be inefficent/slow compared to using recursive flag